Set Up Sanity CMS

 - Select “Clean project with no predefined schemas” as your template

-# Navigate to your Sanity project directorycd your-sanity-project
+# Navigate to your Sanity project directory (if not already there)cd apps/studio

-# Install Vyuh Sanity pluginspnpm add @vyuh/sanity-plugin-structure @vyuh/sanity-schema-core @vyuh/sanity-schema-system
+# Install Vyuh Sanity packagespnpm add @vyuh/sanity-plugin-structure @vyuh/sanity-schema-core @vyuh/sanity-schema-system

-import { defineConfig } from 'sanity'import { vyuh } from '@vyuh/sanity-plugin-structure'import { system } from '@vyuh/sanity-schema-system'
+import { defineConfig } from 'sanity'import { vyuh } from '@vyuh/sanity-plugin-structure'import { system } from '@vyuh/sanity-schema-system'import { misc } from 'sanity-schema-misc' // Import the miscellaneous feature

 export default defineConfig({ name: 'default', title: 'Your Project Name',